AshBuk/framer-motion-spark-slider/project-context.md

 ### File Structure Conventions

-- Components in `src/components/` with co-located hooks and config
+- The application imports the slider from the package name: `@ashbuk/spark-slider`.
+- Single source of truth: slider sources live in `src/components/SparkSlider/*`.
+- The package workspace path `packages/spark-slider/src/spark` is a symbolic link to `src/components/SparkSlider` to avoid duplication.
-- API routes follow Next.js App Router conventions
+- API routes follow Next.js App Router conventions.
-- Images stored in `public/uploads/` for static serving
+- Images stored in `public/uploads/` for static serving.

 ### State Management